Donny Zanger – Temporary Walls NYC

 ✗ Drawbacks

-A pressurized wall (also called a flex wall or T-wall) is installed using an internal pressure system that locks the wall snugly between your floor and ceiling — no nails, no screws, and no damage.
-Once installed, it looks and functions exactly like a standard drywall partition.
-Most people can’t tell the difference.
+A pressurized wall is a floor-to-ceiling partition held in place by an internal pressure system — no nails, no screws, and no damage to your apartment.
+Once it’s up, it looks and feels like a standard drywall partition.
+Most people cannot tell the difference.

 ✓ Advantages

-• Fastest install — most done in 2 to 4 hours
+• Fastest install — 2 to 4 hours for most NYC apartments

 ✗ Drawbacks

-• Can creak in buildings with uneven ceilings
+• Can creak slightly in buildings with uneven ceilings

 📚 Choose a bookcase wall if…

-• You’re dividing a living room or studio
+• You are dividing a living room or open-plan studio

 🏠 Choose a pressurized wall if…

-• You’re creating a new bedroom or home office
+• You are creating a new bedroom or private home office

 Popular Add-Ons for Both Wall Types

-Both bookcase and pressurized walls can be upgraded with a range of custom options.
-Here are the most popular add-ons our NYC clients request:
+Both bookcase walls and pressurized walls support the same add-on options.
+Here are the most common upgrades our NYC clients request in 2026:

 Frequently Asked Questions